blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

-7. Execute the following tSQL in the query window to generate a backup on-demand.
-You can also specify Log for \@type.
+7. Execute the following T-SQL in the query window to generate a backup on-demand.
+You can also specify Log for \@type to generate a transaction log backup.

     ```sql
     EXEC msdb.managed_backup.sp_backup_on_demand